How To Apply For Academic Jobs In Linguistics

 One way around the problem is this: your letter can express delight at how well things are turning out for you.
 For example, your dissertation project turned out to have all sort of fascinating angles you hadn’t anticipated (specify); your undergraduate students surprise and delight you with their (specify), and so on.

-Often, separating out the discussion of your thesis work into a separate document can help, because you can use the prose style normally used in research papers rather than letter style.
+Separating out the discussion of your research into a separate document can help, because you can use the prose style normally used in research papers rather than letter style.
+This seems to be becoming the standard in job applications now.

 5. Opportunities for Personal Presentation

 Many job applicants go to the Linguistic Society of America meeting in the January of their job application year.
-This meeting continues to be pretty important, but is perhaps a slightly threatened species now that departments can interview you by Skype or similar procedures.
-Even so, it’s felt that going to the LSA is pretty important, since you can also put your wares on display there by giving a talk.
-The abstract deadline, which you should watch, is usually in early September.
+This meeting was at one point extremely important, but is perhaps a threatened species now that departments can interview you by Zoom or similar procedures.
+It’s still the case that the LSA can be a really good meeting and there is a lot to be said for meeting people in person.
+The abstract deadline is usually in early September.

 Ideally, job seekers giving LSA talks select a topic that suitably presents them as job candidates.
 Thus, this talk should be on a topic that comes from the dissertation research, not some peripheral topic that happens to fit the time slot.
 It’s delicate, because the time slot is short (20 minutes), and talks that try to cram a whole dissertation into such a short period generally don’t work well.
 Try extracting the crown jewels of your dissertation and packaging them intelligibly.

-The LSA always include a large room with tables, at which representatives of departments that have jobs do their interviewing.
+The LSA usually offers a large room with tables, at which representatives of departments that have jobs do interviewing.
 Some interview all comers for a short period; others interview only people they have contacted in advance.
-I believe that the old practice of putting out a box in which applicants put in printed CV’s is close to extinct by now, but maybe some benighted employer might try it.

 Sometimes a department has decided not to interview you.
 You can try grabbing the sleeve of a department representative and asking for an interview, and see if they are too chicken to say “no”.
 Whether this is a good use of your time (and theirs) is something one could debate.